openvitae-tech/blackboard-lms/README.md

 You can either refer this https://www.postgresql.org/ or use package manager of your os to install postgres.
 In case of a mac os you can use https://postgresapp.com/ to set it up very easily.

+### Install redis server

+You can refer to [this](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) and install redis.
+Start the redis server in your local machine

 ### Install ruby 3.3.0

 The first step is to install ruby.
 In order to install ruby use rbenv or rvm so that you can easily manage the different ruby versions.